Creating a CBC

 Introduction

-Choice-Based Conjoint (CBC) is used to study how people make choices.
-It is the premier tool for optimizing features and pricing for products/services.
-CBC exercises show respondents realistic-looking scenarios where they are asked to make choices among different product concepts.
-Each of these concepts are made up of two or more attributes (or features).
-In making choices, your respondents make tradeoffs similar to those they make in the real world, revealing what drives their decisions.
+Choice-Based Conjoint (CBC) studies how people make choices and is the premier tool for optimizing features and pricing for products and services.
+CBC exercises present respondents with realistic scenarios where they choose among different product concepts, each made up of two or more attributes.
+When making choices, respondents make tradeoffs similar to those they make in the real world, revealing what drives their decisions.

 A CBC comparing cell phones.